Evolution of a Filipino Family

-Evolution of a Filipino Family (Ebolusyon ng Isang Pamilyang Pilipino) is a Filipino experimental film co-produced, edited, written and directed by Lav Diaz.
-At 643 minutes (10 hours and 43 minutes), it is among the longest films ever made.
-It earned Diaz international critical acclaim and is noted for introducing many of Diaz' cinematic trademarks.
-The film won Best Picture and Best Production Design at the Gawad Urian.
+Evolution of a Filipino Family (Ebolusyon ng Isang Pamilyang Pilipino) is a Filipino film co-produced, edited, written and directed by Lav Diaz.
+At 624 minutes (10 hours and 24 minutes), it was the fourth longest film ever made at the time of its release.
+It earned Diaz international critical acclaim by critics, noted for introducing many of Diaz' cinematic trademarks including the runtime.

 Plot

 Variety described the film: "Lav Diaz’s Evolution of a Filipino Family patiently and methodically observes the collapse and hopeful revival of a poor farming clan, meant to symbolize a nation’s history spanning 1971 to 1987," during and immediately after the authoritarian rule of Ferdinand Marcos.